Bryant Law PLLC — Corbin, KY criminal defense and personal injury attorney

-Bryant Law PLLC offers comprehensive legal services designed to protect your constitutional rights, defend you zealously in a criminal matter, or to seek compensation for another's negligence, injury at work, or the intentional intrusion upon your civil rights, including your right to the freedom of speech, freedom to assemble, and freedom to have a transparent government that doesn't protect its officers when you have been the victim of excessive governmental intrustion or police brutality.
+Bryant Law PLLC offers comprehensive legal services designed to protect your constitutional rights, defend you zealously in a criminal matter, or to seek compensation for another's negligence, injury at work, or the intentional intrusion upon your civil rights, including your right to the freedom of speech, freedom to assemble, and freedom to have a transparent government that doesn't protect its officers when you have been the victim of excessive governmental intrusion or police brutality.

 Bryant Law PLLC is dedicated to providing personalized legal solutions to ensure you receive your just compensation.
-We accept both general personal injury cases, particularly automobile collisions, and worker's compensation cases.
+We accept both general personal injury cases, particularly automobile collisions, and workers’ compensation cases.

-My job is to ensure that alll individuals receive due process and equality before the law.
+My job is to ensure that all individuals receive due process and equality before the law.
 Whether you are accused of a misdemeanor or heavy felony charge, Jeremy W. Bryant has the trial experience to take your case to trial and voice your innocence.

 We offer comprehensive support from prelitigation negotiations through the final hearing, if required.
 We won't stop fighting and are not afraid of the courtroom.